patricklapgar/patricklapgar/README.md

 - 👯 I’m looking to collaborate on projects focused on web development or systems programming
 - 🤔 I’m also looking for help with LeetCamp.
 If you're in Aggie Coding Club and want to teach data structures, email me 😉
 - 📫 How to reach me: patrickapgar@tamu.edu or papgar9@gmail.com
-- 💬 Ask me about C++ and Python (and also video games, my fav franchise is Halo 🎮)
+- 💬 Ask me about C++ and Python (and also video games, whichever you may or may not like 🎮)
 - ⚡ Fun fact: I make REALLY good tex-mex 😋

 Also, if you wish to spare some time, please check out my Replit account: